 High school graduates who have taken the Advanced Placement test may receive credit for BIOL 101, depending on their test scores as shown in the Advanced Placement section of the catalog.
-The Department of Biology administers an examination during summer advising for other students wishing advanced placement in biology.
-Students with acceptable AP or departmental test scores may start their biology curriculum with BIOL 202 or 204.
-Students who earn a passing score on the departmental exam may earn a B.S. in Biology with thirty semester hours in biology rather than thirty-four hours or earn a B.A. in Biology with twenty-six semester hours in biology rather than thirty.
+Students with acceptable AP may start their biology curriculum with BIOL 202 or 204.